Aclevo/Celestial/README.md

 make
 '''

-after this you will have an ISO image in bin/images, which you can use to run with QEMU
+after this you will have an ISO image in bin/images, which you can use to run with QEMU or any othwr hypervisor

 '''
 qemu-system-x86_64 \